2025–26 League 2 (Iran)

 The 2025–26 season of Iran Football's 2nd Division was the 25th under 2nd Division since its establishment (current format) in 2001.
-The season featured 20 teams from the 2nd Division 2024–25, three new team relegated from the 2024–25 Azadegan League: Naft Masjed Soleyman, Shahr Raz Shiraz, Shahrdari Astara, and six new teams promoted from the 3rd Division 2024–25: Setaregan Sorkh Asia, Rakhsh Khodro Tabriz, Aseman Golestan, Malavan Bushehr, Golchin Robat Karim and Shayan Dizel Fars.
+The season featured 19 teams from the 2nd Division 2024–25, three new teams relegated from the 2024–25 Azadegan League: Naft Masjed Soleyman, Shahr Raz Shiraz, Shahrdari Astara, and six new teams promoted from the 3rd Division 2024–25: Setaregan Sorkh Asia, Rakhsh Khodro Tabriz, Aseman Golestan, Malavan Bushehr, Golchin Robat Karim and Shayan Dizel Fars.

 These changes has been applied before the season: